tamalsaha/voyager-dns-cert/README.md

 ### How can I distribute the issued ssl certificates?
 There are several options:
 - If you are trying to distribute the same ssl certificate across different namespaces of a cluster, you can use a tools like [kubed](https://github.com/appscode/kubed/blob/master/docs/tutorials/config-syncer.md).
 - If you want to distribute the issued certificates across different clusters, you can setup Voyager to issue certificates independently on each cluster.
 Please read the rate limiting restrictions for LE.
-The other option is to use [Kubernetes cluster federation](https://kubernetes.io/docs/tasks/administer-federation/secret/) but it might not be worth the trouble if this is your ownly requirements.
+The other option is to use [Kubernetes cluster federation](https://kubernetes.io/docs/tasks/administer-federation/secret/) but it might not be worth the trouble if this is your only usecase for cluster federation.
 - Just manually copy paste the `tls-***` secret to your destination cluster or namespace.